Is the Interest on Your Business Loan Tax Deductible?

 • You must be legally liable for the debt.
 That means that you (through your business) and no other party are responsible for paying back the loan.

 • You and the lender must have a true debtor-creditor relationship.
 If you borrow money from a relative or friend and use it for business purposes, it can be very tricky to deduct any interest you pay them.
-To do so, the loan needs to be set up like any other business loan.
+For you to be able to do so, the loan needs to be set up like any other business loan.
 That means signing a promissory note, paying a reasonable interest rate, following a repayment schedule, and keeping records of every transaction.

 When Is It Deductible?

-And keep in mind: What you spend the loan proceeds on has to be for your business.
+And keep in mind: You have to spend the loan proceeds on your business.
 You can’t use a business loan to put in a new pool at your house or cover other personal expenses and then deduct the interest.

 The key is to categorize expenses for your business so you can easily see where you spent the loan proceeds and can prove, if asked by the IRS, that you spent the funds on business-related expenses.